Can You Use A Caddie In A Club Competition?

 Caddie Billy Foster alongside his boss Matt Fitzpatrick

-The Rules of Golf can be fairly difficult to follow and understand, but it can be a real advantage to know the basic ones, Rules that a lot of golfers still get wrong
+The Rules of Golf can be fairly difficult to follow and understand, but it can be a real advantage to know the basic ones, Rules that a lot of golfers still get wrong.

 In the case of using caddies and whether they are allowed in a club competition, as is often the case with such matters, it's always best to check the Local Rules, otherwise you could find yourself getting penalised.

 Michael has been with Golf Monthly since 2008.
-As a multimedia journalist, he has also worked for The Football Association, where he created content to support the men's European Championships, The FA Cup, London 2012, and FA Women's Super League.
-As content editor at Foremost Golf, Michael worked closely with golf's biggest equipment manufacturers, and has developed an in-depth knowledge of this side of the industry.
-He's now a regular contributor, covering instruction, equipment and feature content.
-Michael has interviewed many of the game's biggest stars, including six world number ones, and has attended and reported on many Major Championships and Ryder Cups.
-He's a member of Formby Golf Club.
+A multimedia journalist, he has also worked for The Football Association, where he created content to support the England football team, The FA Cup, London 2012, and FA Women's Super League.
+As content editor at Foremost Golf, Michael worked closely with golf's biggest equipment manufacturers and has developed an in-depth knowledge of this side of the industry.
+He's a regular contributor, covering instruction, equipment, travel and feature content.
+Michael has interviewed many of the game's biggest stars, including seven World No.1s, and has attended and reported on numerous Major Championships and Ryder Cups around the world.
+He's a member of Formby Golf Club in Merseyside, UK.